fleetdm/fleet/frontend/README.md

-# Kolide Front-End
+# Fleet Front-End

-The Kolide front-end is a Single Page Application using React and Redux.
+The Fleet front-end is a Single Page Application using React and Redux.

-## Running the Kolide web app
+## Running the Fleet web app

-For details instruction on building and serving the Kolide web application consult the [Development Documentation](./development/README.md)
+For details instruction on building and serving the Fleet web application consult the [Development Documentation](./development/README.md)

 ## Directory Structure

-Component directories in the Kolide front-end application encapsulate the entire component, including files for the component, helper functions, styles, and tests.
+Component directories in the Fleet front-end application encapsulate the entire component, including files for the component, helper functions, styles, and tests.
 The typical directory structure for a component is as follows: